cilium/cilium/Documentation/operations/troubleshooting.rst

 =================================

 Hubble Relay is a service which allows to query multiple Hubble instances simultaneously and aggregate the results.
-The Hubble service needs to be exposed on TCP port ``4244`` to allow Hubble Relay to connect to individual instances.
-This can be done via Helm values or option ``--hubble-listen-address :4244`` on cilium-agent.

-Hubble Relay can be deployed using Helm by setting ``hubble.relay.enabled=true``.
-This will deploy Hubble Relay with one replica by default.
-Once the Hubble Relay pod is running, you may access the service by port-forwarding it:
+See :ref:`hubble_setup` to enable Hubble Relay if it is not yet enabled and install the Hubble CLI on your local machine.

+You may access the Hubble Relay service by port-forwarding it locally:

 .. code:: bash

    kubectl -n kube-system port-forward service/hubble-relay --address 0.0.0.0 --address :: 4245:80

 This will forward the Hubble Relay service port (``80``) to your local machine on port ``4245`` on all of it's IP addresses.
-The next step consists of downloading the latest binary release of Hubble CLI from the `GitHub release page <https://github.com/cilium/hubble/releases>`_.
-Make sure to download the tarball for your platform, verify the checksum and extract the ``hubble`` binary from the tarball.
-Optionally, add the binary to your ``$PATH`` if using Linux or MacOS or your ``%PATH%`` if using Windows.

-You can verify that Hubble Relay can be reached by running the following
+You can verify that Hubble Relay can be reached by using the Hubble CLI and running the following command from your local machine:
-command:

 .. code:: bash